Watson, Arkansas

 Watson is a city in Desha County, Arkansas, United States.
-The population was 211 at the 2010 census.
+As of the 2020 census, Watson had a population of 185.

 History

-The Desha County seat was moved to Watson in October 1874 after bank erosion along the Mississippi River undermined Napoleon, which would eventually be abandoned.
+The Desha county seat was moved to Watson in October 1874 after bank erosion along the Mississippi River undermined Napoleon, which would eventually be abandoned.
 A vote in September 1879 relocated the county seat to Arkansas City.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.2 sqmi, all land.

 Delta Heritage Trail

 In 1992, the Union Pacific Railroad discontinued service on a rail line which ran directly through Watson, and a 73 mi right-of-way on which the rail line ran was donated to the State of Arkansas.
 Parts of the abandoned rail line have since been converted into the Delta Heritage Trail.
 A wilderness lies to the north of the town, where the trail will have views of the Arkansas River (from the Yancopin Bridge), and of the White River (from the Benzal Bridge).
 Between the bridges, the trail is planned to traverse old-growth hardwood forest within the Trusten Holder State Wildlife Management Area.